20% Off Sitewide!

 There are many sleep aids available today.
 This can include using soothing sounds such as rainfall or listening to podcasts or meditations to fall asleep to.
 There are also sleep apps and trackers available to identify potential issues and patterns within your sleep.

-Lavender is a common remedy for relaxation, easing stress and promoting drowsiness.
+Lavender aromatherapy is a common remedy for relaxation, easing stress, and promoting drowsiness.
+Lavender buds can be used in various forms, such as making lavender tea or bath salts, to promote relaxation and improve sleep quality.
 A few drops lavender essential oil in a diffuser or on your pillow can be an effective aromatherapy method for sleep.
 Herbal teas such as camomile and low caffeine green tea can also help to provide calm before sleep.